 San Antonio Missions National Historical Park, 6701 San Jose Dr. | Free

-This National Park Service and UNESCO World Heritage Site embodies nearly 300 years of rich history + culture and features four separate missions: Mission San José, Mission Concepción, Mission San Juan, and Mission Espada.
+This National Park Service and UNESCO World Heritage Site encompasses nearly 300 years of rich history and features four separate missions: Mission San José, Mission Concepción, Mission San Juan, and Mission Espada.

-The volunteer-led museum exhibits railroad equipment, cars, model railroads, and objects from the past 50 years.
+The volunteer-led museum shines a spotlight on railroad equipment, cars, model railroads, and objects from the past 50 years.

-Considered one of San Antonio’s hidden gems, this museum is located at the city’s original Central Fire Headquarters (ran by San Antonio Fire Museum Society).
-It preserves San Antonio’s deep firefighting history, displaying antique fire trucks and equipment, objects dating back to the mid-1800s, and archived documents + photos.
+Considered one of San Antonio’s hidden gems, this museum is located at the city’s original Central Fire Headquarters.
+It preserves San Antonio’s firefighting history by displaying antique fire trucks and equipment, objects dating back to the mid-1800s, and archived documents + photos.

 The Alamo, 300 Alamo Plaza | Free

-Originally established as Mission San Antonio de Valero in 1718, this site explores over 300 years of history and is widely known as the site of the 1836 Battle of the Alamo.
+Originally established as Mission San Antonio de Valero in 1718, this landmark is widely known as the site of the 1836 Battle of the Alamo.

-The former home of local civic leader and collector, Walter Nold Mathis, it located in the King Willam neighborhood.
-The museum features a collection of over 12,000 items in the unique setting of this finely restored 1876 Italianate home, built by merchant Russel C. Norton.
-Mathis bequeathed the property and its collections to the National Trust for Historic Preservation in 2004.
+The former home of local civic leader and collector Walter Nold Mathis is located in the King William neighborhood and features over 12,000 items.
+The property and its collections were left to the National Trust for Historic Preservation in 2004.

 Music

-This museum was created in 2012 by Margaret Moser to preserve and document San Antonio and South Texas music, art + pop culture from the 1950s through the 1980s.
-Come see exhibited vintage posters and live music memorabilia.
+This museum was created in 2012 by Margaret Moser to preserve and document San Antonio and South Texas music, art, and pop culture from the 1950s through the 1980s.
+See vintage posters and live music memorabilia by appointment.

 Arts

 Housed inside the building of San Antonio’s original public library (which can still be found on the first floor), the museum opened its doors in 2003.
-Through the preservation of the art, history, and culture of the American West, the museum inspires + educates through exhibitions, educational programs, and public events.
+The museum highlights its preservation of the art, history, and culture of the American West through exhibitions, educational programs, and public events.

 Centro de Artes, 101 S. Santa Rosa Ave. | Free

-The multi-level exhibit space tells the story of the Latino experience in the US (focusing on South Texas) through local + regional art, history, and culture, and showcasing Latino artists and Latino-themed artworks.
+The multi-level exhibit space tells the story of the Latino experience in the US with a focus on South Texas.
+You’ll see local and regional works by Latino artists.

-San Antonio’s immersive and experiential art gallery brings together artists in collaborative environments to create unique, impactful, and distinct shared experiences.
+San Antonio’s immersive gallery brings together artists in a collaborative environment to create unique, impactful, and distinct shared experiences.

 McNay Art Museum, 6000 N. New Braunfels Ave. | $0-$20